 DED recognizes it shares responsibility with federal and local governments for shaping a regulatory climate that encourages housing while maintaining needed health, safety, environmental, and consumer protections.
 The cost, benefits, and tradeoffs of various regulations must be weighed carefully so they promote the affordability and availability of housing.
 In addition, the administration of regulations must be done in a way that reduces costs and delays.
-Although the agreement was fulfilled in March of 2017, DED staff use the experience from the agreement with HUD to continue reviewing these analyses and plans as part of the federal grant application process and release of funds process of awardees.
+DED staff continues to review these analyses and plans as part of the federal grant application process and release of funds process of awardees.